LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 Now hit the **Pair** button at the bottom of the screen and hopefully Loop will be able to successfully pair this time after starting the pairing from a clean slate.

-If you cannot get the pairing to complete with the pod (after trying following the Pod Pairing Recovery procedure described above a few times with multiple **Pair** during each try), then you should completely abandon that the pod before attempting to pair using another pod.
-"Completely abandon" means take that failed loser pod far, far away or in a microwave after doing the "switch from omnipods".
-You do not want that beeping pod or failed pod to be any way able to plague your next pod's communications with Loop during the pairing process for next pod.
+If you cannot get the pairing to complete with the pod (after trying following the Pod Pairing Restart procedure described above a few times with multiple **Pair** during each try), then you should completely abandon that the pod before attempting to pair using another pod.
+"Completely abandon" means take that failed loser pod far, far away after doing the "Switch from Omnipod Pumps".
+Mark it with a scarlet letter "X" so you know that you're done with it.
+You do not want that beeping pod or failed pod to be any way able to plague your next pod's communications with Loop during the fresh, clean pairing process.

 ### What about other pod start-up failures?